Fishing on the Isle of Skye

 For the more adventurous angler, there are many hill Lochs that offer the quintesential fishing for wild highland Brown Trout, again in fantastic surroundings.

 The Brown Trout season begins on the 15th of March and ends on the 30th of September.
 The fishing season is extended for Rainbow Trout until the 30th of November on Loch Leathan only.

-Sea fishing is a great way for beginners to get into the sport.
-The Isle of Skye has miles of coast line, along with some of the best sea fishing marks in the UK.
+The Isle of Skye has miles of coast line which has some of the best sea fishing marks in the UK.

 Pollack and Mackerel are a great species to fish for and are abundant during certain times of the year.
 The tackle used and set up is simple, easy for beginners to get to grips with relatively quickly.

 It's also a good alternative if conditions for fishing are unsuitable elsewhere.

 Sea fishing has no closed season, though the weather conditions will play a part for safety reasons.